Jirinrin/AYA/README.md

 - add ora fancy spinner thingy
 - have some [iter] like (colored?) label in the help of commands that iterate
 - set userscript based on history, e.g. use the last x lines.
 Or maybe even better: util functie which converts the last x lines to a string, so you can pass that as a variable to .userscript-set
-- remove utils/index.ts
-- look into more handy javascript global variables and keywords to autocomplete
-- go through todos
+- go through todos in code

 - And clone objects and such
 - Also expose 'path' thingy in callback for every item?